agila5/assessing_risk_car_accidents_milan/README.md

 devtools::install_github("r-spatial/leafgl")
 ```

-You can find more details [here](https://github.com/r-spatial/leafgl) and you can download all the other packages from CRAN.
+You can find more details [here](https://github.com/r-spatial/leafgl) and you can download all the other packages used for this shiny-app from CRAN.

 ## A short summary of the app